 Kansas City, Feb.
-15 .- Mrs. Lulu Prince Kennedy, who shot her husband, Philip H. Kennedy, contracting agent of the Merchant's Dispatch company, in this city on January 10, was today indicted by the grand jury for murder in the first degree.
+15 .- Mrs. Luiu Prince Kennedy, who shot her husband, Senate Passes Agricultural Bill.
+Philip H. Kennedy, contracting agent of the Merchant's Dispatch company, Washington, Feb.
+15.-An amendment in this city on January 10, was today to the agricultural bill increasing the indicted by the grand jury for murder appropriation for seeds and seed disin the first degree.
 The shooting was the culmination of a sensational wedding, which Kennedy had brought suit to have set aside, asserting it had been forced.
-Friends of the dead man aided the prosecuting attorney in trying to prove that Kennedy was the victim of a conspiracy.
-The grand jury consid-ered the indictment of the father and brother of Mrs. Kennedy, but took no action in their cases.
-The prosecuting cause other arrests.
+Friends of the dead man aided tribution from \$170,000 to \$270,000 was agreed to.
+FILIPINO RIFLES GIVEN UP. the prosecuting attorney in trying to Gen. MacArthur Reports Another prove that Kennedy was the victim of a conspiracy.
+The grand jury consid-Washington, Feb.
+15 .- News of anered the indictment of the father and brother of Mrs. Kennedy, but took no action in their cases.
+The prosecuting other important surrender in the Philattorney will, however, it is stated, cause other arrests.

-King Inspects Strathona Horse.
+King Inspects Strathona Horse,